shubhamkumar785/leetCodeQuestion/README.md

 This repository has solutions to LeetCode problems in Java.
 Easy-to-understand code with explanations.

 ## Features
-- Solutions for **arrays, strings, linked lists, trees, and more**.
+- Solutions for **arrays, arrayList, linkedList, stack, queue, HashMap, strings, trees, and more**.
 - Clear and well-explained code.
 - Optimized solutions for better performance.